The essence of the Grange as an organization is citizen involvement. The Grange provides

 3. A motorcycle club - monthly

-4. Brookhaven Bazaar has Spring and Fall craft sales annually which attract hundreds of
+4. Brookhaven Vintage Marketplace has Spring and Fall sales annually which attract many hundreds of

 visitors to the building and community.